ginnox1/CanalNetworkDocs_online/Introduction/Introduction.md

 Refer to relevant guide lines on how to proceed with each of the above stages, or final production of construction drawings.

+## Download and Install The Software

+To download the software, click on the link below.

+Once the download is complete,

+1. Double click on the downloaded file, and allow to run.

+    Note: Because you are executing a downloaded file directly, your antivirus protection software may alert you to allow the process.
+Click yes to continue.

+2. Follow the instructions on the screen to complete installation.

+3. Set up your AutoCAD for use with iCAD, following [the procedure outlined on this link.]()

 [Back to ToC](#table-of-contents)